MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-service-documents.md

 ---
 # Web API Service Documents

 OData endpoints provide service documents that describe the capabilities of the service.
-Understanding these service documents will help you understand how to use the resources that are available in the environment you are working with.
+Understanding these service documents will help you use the resources that are available in the environment you are working with.

 ## Service document